EPENDYMOMA

 Radiosurgery

 Stereotactic radiosurgery, which is technically a form of radiation rather than surgery, concentrates several radiation beams on specific locations to destroy the tumor cells.
-When ependymoma returns after surgery, radiation, and radiosurgery may be employed.
+When an ependymoma returns after surgery, doctors use radiation, and radiosurgery to reduce and destroy the tumor.

 Chemotherapy

-To eliminate cancer cells, chemotherapy will also be used.
+To eliminate cancer cells, doctors will also use chemotherapy.
 Most instances of ependymoma don’t respond well to chemotherapy.
 Chemotherapy is only used after other treatments have failed, such as surgery and radiation, and is still pretty much trial and error.
 An example of this is when the tumor returns after treatment.

 Clinical trials

 Clinical trials are investigations of novel therapies.
-You have the opportunity to try the most recent treatments thanks to this research, but it’s possible that there are unknown adverse effects.
-If your kid is qualified to take part in an FDA Approved research study, ask your doctor.
+You have the opportunity to try the most recent treatments thanks to this research, but there may be unknown adverse effects.
+If your kid is qualified to take part in an FDA-approved research study, ask your doctor.

 Targeted drug therapy